phpDocumentor/phpDocumentor/README.md

 Contact
 -------

-To come in contact is actually dead simple and can be done in a variety of ways.
+To come in contact is dead simple and can be done in a variety of ways.

 * Twitter: [@phpDocumentor](http://twitter.com/phpDocumentor)
 * Website: [http://www.phpdoc.org](http://www.phpdoc.org)